 Named after the revered Mexican photographer Manuel Álvarez Bravo, this former residence of Oaxacan artist Francisco Toledo displays free exhibits of weird and wonderful images captured by contemporary talent from Mexico and abroad.
 From time to time, it also shows works from its permanent collection of some 100,000 photographs, including pictures by Álvarez Bravo, Henri Cartier-Bresson, Graciela Iturbide, Mary Ellen Mark and other highly influential figures in the world of photography.

-Toledo founded Centro Fotográfico Álvarez Bravo along with the nearby Graphic Arts Institute of Oaxaca, which also hosts gratis expositions.
+Toledo founded Centro Fotográfico Álvarez Bravo and the nearby Graphic Arts Institute of Oaxaca, which also hosts free expositions.

-With a collection of more than 10,000 Oaxacan and international textile pieces, many more than 100 years old, the free Museo de Textil showcases traditional garments and other hand-woven objects through exhibitions, workshops and a library.
+With over 10,000 Oaxacan and international textile pieces, many more than 100 years old, the free Museo de Textil showcases traditional garments and other hand-woven objects through exhibitions, workshops and a library.

 For a deeper dive into Oaxaca's colorful world of textiles, a craft that has flourished in the region since 500 BCE, head for the renowned weaving town of Teotitlán del Valle (15 miles east of downtown), where Zapotec family-run workshops make colorful rugs and tapestries on old-school pedal looms.